Call Us

 Enquire

-Page medically reviewed by Dr Leon Rozewicz (MBBS, FRCPsych, MRCGP, MRCPsych), Consultant Psychiatrist and Medical Director of Priory Hospital North London in December 2021.
+Page medically reviewed by Dr Leon Rozewicz (MBBS, FRCPsych, MRCGP, MRCPsych), Consultant Psychiatrist and Medical Director of Priory Hospital North London.

 Lots of men struggle with depression throughout their lives and it can impact on them in many ways.
 Some men struggle to talk about their feelings or reach out for help, which can mean their depression gets worse over time.
 This may be because they believe that depression is a sign of weakness, or that they should simply ‘man up’, which can lead to some men trying to downplay how they’re feeling or cover it up.